 But even if you’re not renovating a whole room, you can spend a reasonable amount on vinyl flooring and still make a big impact in redecorating a room.
 You can also save even more money by installing the vinyl yourself.

 There are a few issues to be mindful of when choosing your vinyl, however.
 Like most things, the price of vinyl can completely vary.
 I would try to avoid the cheaper solutions as in my experience it can be incredibly flimsy.
 This in turn reduces many of the benefits.
 I’ve found cheap vinyl to rip especially easily, it’s uncomfortable to walk on, and the noise reduction is minimal.
 I also think that it can look particularly cheap too, and if you’re spending any money on something, surely you would want it to look like quality?
 With Factory Direct Flooring Ltd offering so many great quality vinyl options for such great prices, it’s easy to find exactly what you’re looking for, whatever room you’re updating.

 How did we decide on the flooring for our bathroom and kitchen projects?

 When we updated the bathroom last year, part of the renovation involved the flooring.
 We had already used ceramic floor tiles in our downstairs bathroom and realised that we didn’t particularly like standing on the cold, hard tiles after getting out of the shower and so vinyl was the perfect solution.
 We already had an idea about paint colours in the room, so when looking for flooring, we wanted something to contrast the dark panelling, but to also add a little warmth and depth too.
 Rather than looking at patterned vinyl, we opted for a wood effect to achieve this.
-We searched the Factory Direct Flooring Bathroom floors and after ordering our free samples, found our perfect vinyl.
+We searched the bathroom inspiration page and after ordering our free samples, found our perfect vinyl.